-Today marks the 171st anniversary of the death of the great Irish political figure Daniel O’Connell.
+Today marks what would have been the 243rd birthday of the great Irish political figure Daniel O’Connell born on August 6, 1775.

 O’Connell, after whom Dublin’s main street is named, was nicknamed "The Liberator" or The "Emancipator."
 An Irish political leader in the first half of the 19th century, O’Connell campaigned for Catholic emancipation, including the right for Catholics to sit in the Westminster Parliament in London, denied for over 100 years, and the repeal of the Act of the Union, which tied Great Britain and Ireland together.

-In commemoration to the Irish politician, known for his gift of oration, here are some of his best-known quotes.
+In commemoration of the Irish politician, known for his gift of oration, here are some of his best-known quotes.

 The Catholic Emancipator - Daniel O'Connell quotes: